slemanz/FIRMWARE_DUMP/MASTER1/notes/12_system_level.md

 1. Directly execute the SVC instruction with an immediate value (e.g., `SVC #0x04` in assembly).
 This method is efficient in terms of latency.
 2. Set the exception pending bit in the **System Handler Control and State Register** (this method is less common).

+## How to Extract the SVC Number

+The SVC instruction contains an embedded number, commonly known as the SVC number.

+In the SVC handler, follow these steps to extract the SVC number:

+1. Fetch the opcode of the SVC instruction from program memory.
+2. To get this opcode, you need the value of the Program Counter (PC) at the time the user code was interrupted by the SVC exception.
+3. The PC value is stored on the stack as part of the exception entry sequence by the processor.